oleks/FunTask/README.md

 FunTask is a typed, functional command language and interpreter, intended as an alternative to contemporary, textual "shells".
-FunTask draws on ideas from functional programming, to provide a cleaner programming interface, while retaining ideas from established, imperative shells, in order to maintain a "natural" interface.
+FunTask draws on ideas from functional programming, to provide a cleaner programming experience, while retaining ideas from established, imperative shells, in order to maintain a "natural" interface.